Why are you moving to Thailand?

 What are your plans for the kids’ education?

 International private schools are really pricey, and local schools will be in the Thai language, so our plan is to homeschool.
 I have always dreamed of homeschooling my own children, so I’m looking forward to it!
-However, homeschooling in addition to ministry will be a challenge, so we may need to hire some part-time help.
+However, homeschooling in addition to ministry will be a challenge, so we will likely need to hire part-time help.

 WHAT DO YOU THINK WILL BE YOUR GREATEST CHALLENGES?